rhaiscript/book/src/language/doc-comments.md

  ** doc-comment
  **/
 fn bar(x) {
-   /// Syntax error - this doc-comment is invalid x + 1
+   /// Syntax error: this doc-comment is invalid x + 1
 }

-/** Syntax error - this doc-comment is invalid */
-let x = 42;
+/** Syntax error: this doc-comment is invalid */ let x = 42;

-/// Syntax error - this doc-comment is also invalid
+/// Syntax error: this doc-comment is also invalid
 {
    let x = 42;
 }